pros and cons of employee monitoring

 • Increase their bottom line

-Good monitoring practices help instill teamwork, motivate employees to perform at their best, and help point out employees who are primed for advancement.
+Good monitoring practices help instill teamwork, motivate employees to perform at their best, and help point out employees primed for advancement.
+Now, let’s dive a little deeper.

 Monitoring benefits for employees